-For partnerships disposing of U.S. real property interests, the manner of reporting and paying over the tax withheld is the same as discussed under Partnership Withholding on Effectively Connected Income.
+For partnerships disposing of U.S. real property interests, the manner of reporting and paying over the tax withheld is the same as discussed under Reporting and Paying Tax on Partnership Withholding.

 For publicly traded trusts and real estate investment trusts, you must use Forms 1042 and 1042-S procedures for reporting and paying over tax withheld on distributions from dispositions of U.S. real property interests.
 Use Income Codes 24, 25, and 26 on Form 1042-S for transactions involving these entities.

 The tax withheld on the acquisition of a U.S. real property interest from a foreign person is reported and paid using Form 8288.
 Form 8288 also serves as the transmittal form for copies A and B of Form 8288-A, Statement of Withholding on Dispositions by Foreign Persons of U.S. Real Property Interests.
 Generally, you must file Form 8288 by the 20th day after the date of the transfer.

 If an application for a withholding certificate is submitted on Form 8288-B, Application for Withholding Certificate for Dispositions by Foreign Persons of U.S. Real Property Interests, to the IRS before or on the date of a transfer and the application is still pending with the IRS on the date of transfer, the correct withholding tax must be withheld, but does not have to be reported and paid immediately.
 The amount withheld (or lesser amount as determined by the IRS) must be reported and paid within 20 days following the day on which a copy of the withholding certificate or notice of denial is mailed by the IRS.